ImageImage

 The Human Element of Exit Timing

-The most financially optimal time to sell means little if you're personally not ready.
-Wisconsin business owners often underestimate the emotional and psychological aspects of exiting a business they've built, sometimes over decades.
+The most financially optimal time to sell means little if you are personally not ready.
+Wisconsin business owners often underestimate the emotional and psychological aspects of exiting a business they have built, sometimes over decades.

-• Burnout vs. Engagement: If you're experiencing consistent burnout, it may be time to exit.
-However, if you're still energized and engaged, you might want to capitalize on that energy to grow further before selling.
+• Burnout vs. Engagement: If you are experiencing consistent burnout, it may be time to exit.
+However, if you are still energized and engaged, you might want to capitalize on that energy to grow further before selling.

 • Financial Independence: Have you calculated what you need from the sale to achieve your post-exit financial goals?
 This number should guide your timing more than arbitrary age milestones.